High Desert Food Trail

 Sisters to Redmond

-If you’re visiting the area on a Sunday between June and October, peruse the locally grown food and handmade crafts at the Sisters Farmers Market (20).
+If you’re visiting the area on a Sunday between June and October, peruse the locally grown food and handmade crafts at the Sisters Farmers Market.
 Stick around to enjoy the live music and splash pad, which is a favorite among the kids.
-For lunch, head over to Boone Dog Pizza (19), a food truck that serves up wood-fired pies with seasonal ingredients like heirloom tomatoes.
-If you’re craving a good sandwich, stop into artisanal butchery and eatery Sisters Meat and Smokehouse (22) for its next-level tri-tip sandwich.
-Regional craft beer is on tap at both eateries.
+For lunch, head over to The Barn, a lively food truck lot with options ranging from wood-fired pizza and plant-based bowls to barbeque.
+If you’re craving a good sandwich, stop into artisanal butchery and eatery Sisters Meat and Smokehouse for its next-level tri-tip sandwich and craft beer on tap.

-Next head east to Faith, Hope & Charity Vineyards (9), where you can sip wine while looking out over stunning views of the Three Sisters.
+Next head east to Faith, Hope & Charity Vineyards, where you can sip award-winning wine while looking out over stunning views of the Three Sisters.
 Learn how the winery manages to fight the frost and grow grapes that they transform into award-winning wine.

-After you’ve had your fill of wine, end your day in downtown Redmond with dinner at Terra Kitchen (26), where plant-centric and sustainably grown ingredients take center stage.
-Consider staying the night at SCP Redmond Hotel (27).
+After you’ve had your fill of wine, end your day in Redmond with dinner at Wild Ride Brewing, where you can sip award-winning Whoopty Whoop Wheat and dine at another array of food trucks, or Initiative Brewing, a sit-down family-friendly craft brewery with allergy-friendly options.
+Both are located within blocks of downtown, and both have sister locations in Prineville.
+Consider staying the night at SCP Redmond Hotel, where Terra Kitchen is located.
 In addition to the hotel’s adventure, wellness and work-away packages, guests can enjoy the panoramic views of the Cascade mountains from the hotel’s rooftop bar — the only one in Redmond.

 Artisan Offerings